bitmovin/demos/README.md

 - `icon.svg` (optional) - The demo icon
 - `css/` (optional) - Add custom `.css` files withing this folder
 - `js/` (optional) - Add custom `.js` files within this folder

-## How to publish / deploy a new demo into production

-Once a feature branch with your new demo is merged to `develop`, your changes will be built and published automatically to production by Netlify.

----

 ## Demo `yaml.info` file structure